janko/janko.io/_posts/2015-08-18-introduction-to-roda.md

 ```

 Since all of these 3 "/albums/:id" routes have to first find the album, we can
-do assign the album as soon as we know that the path is going to be
+assign the album as soon as we know that the path is going to be "albums/:id",
-"albums/:id", which we can then reference anywhere down that branch.
-We can
+and then we reference it anywhere down that branch.
+We can also require login
-also require login for any "/albums\*" requests.
-In other web frameworks you
+for any "/albums\*" requests.
+In other web frameworks you would solve this with
-would solve this with before filters in order to avoid duplication, but that
+before filters in order to avoid duplication, but that splits code that should
-splits code that should be together into different lexical scopes, making it
+be together into different lexical scopes, making it harder to follow.
+With
-harder to follow.
-With Roda you can write DRY code in a very readable way.
+Roda you can write DRY code in a very readable way.

-You may not see it yet, but this opens a whole new world of routing
+This is a new concept, and it opens a whole new world of routing possibilities.
-possibilities.
-From other web frameworks we are used to routing only by the
+From other web frameworks we are used to routing only by the request path and
-request path and method.
-But why not also route by request *headers* or
+method.
+But why not also route by request *headers* or *parameters*?
-*parameters*?

 ```rb
 class App < Roda